 But the store also needs to have a reasonable period of time to respond to the condition.
 You can’t wait for a store to finish cleaning, and then the moment before they put up a warning sign, slip on it and get hurt.
 The store has rights too.

 Show the Property Owner Failed to Fix the Dangerous Condition

 If the property owner didn’t cause the dangerous condition themselves, you can also prove that they should have fixed a dangerous condition on their property.
 For example, say they hire a tree service to cut down a few branches.

 Those branches then fall on the sidewalk, and you accidentally trip on one and sprain your ankle.
 You could potentially hold either the property owner and/or the tree service responsible for your injuries if they had a reasonable period of time to remedy the situation but failed to do so.

 The Property Owner’s Negligence Must Have Caused Your Injuries

-If the property owner was negligent, you must also show that negligence actually caused your injuries.
-This can be difficult, as many stores train their employees to keep quiet about potential dangerous conditions on their property.
+If the property owner was negligent, you must also show that negligence caused your injuries.
+This can be difficult, as many stores train their employees to keep quiet about potentially dangerous conditions on their property.
 They also destroy video evidence if it’s not used within 30 days.
 And passer-by witnesses frequently don’t come forward.

 Injuries cost businesses a lot of money.
-So they come prepared to vigorously defend them.
+So, they come prepared to vigorously defend them.

-Did You Have Some Fault For Your Injuries Too?
+Did You Have Some Fault for Your Injuries Too?